Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 4th number = Alpha
 			"Rock Color"				"-1,-1,-1,-1"

-			// This is the model of the Mutant Tank's rocks, which includes the rocks attached to him and the ones that he throws/spawns.
+			// This is the model of the Mutant Tank's rocks, which includes the rocks attached to it and the ones that it throws/spawns.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// 0: OFF, use default model.